kinda-gif/Non-IID-Data-Skew-Feature-Distribution-Skew/README.md

 ## Usage

 The `feature_splitter` library provides a methodological framework for generating non-IID data distributions by partitioning a Pandas DataFrame into multiple subsets based on the variance of its feature space.
-This partitioning process introduces controlled heterogeneity across subsets, thereby simulating feature distribution skew, a common characteristic in federated learning scenarios.
+This partitioning process introduces controlled heterogeneity across subsets, thereby simulating feature distribution skew, a common characteristic in **Federated Learning** scenarios.
 Such functionality is essential for empirical investigations, as it enables the systematic evaluation of federated learning algorithms under realistic conditions of client data imbalance and distributional divergence.

 ### Example